Cost of living: government help to reduce commercial energy bills

 If you pay energy costs to a landlord

-If your landlord has a commercial energy contract with a supplier, it is your landlord that will receive the benefit from the Energy Bill Relief Scheme.
-However, if your landlord passes energy costs on to you, they must consider passing on a ‘just and reasonable’ amount of the scheme benefit to you as well.
+If your landlord passes the cost of energy on to you, they must consider passing on a ‘just and reasonable’ amount of any support they receive from the Energy Bill Relief Scheme, Energy Bills Discount Scheme and the Non-Domestic Alternative Fuel Payment Scheme.
 Your landlord must notify you of their decision on how much they will pass on, even if they decide it is not appropriate to pass on any of the benefit.

-Contact us for advice if you feel your landlord is not passing on the right amount of benefit from the scheme.
+Contact us for advice if you feel your landlord is not passing on the right amount of benefit from a scheme to you.
 You can also find more information on landlords’ obligations on GOV.UK.